A science lesson and wind speed contest

+IN SEASON 4!
 Wind for Change is a classroom education program and fundraiser coordinated by Justin Berk, meteorologist and Stevenson University professor.
 Justin will visit your school, teach your class a complimentary science lesson about weather, and coordinate a wind speed contest among students.
 His presentation is easily adjusted for various ages, and can be tailored to emphasize current classroom topics.
 Justin finds this program works best with grades K-8.
-“High school students are sometimes ‘too cool’ to play in some of the interactive demonstrations,” he says.
-In his first two years of the program, Justin has raised a staggering $34,513!
-Season 3 is expected to raise over $20,000.
-Your school can be a part of it!
+In his first three years conducting Wind For Change, Justin has raised a staggering $55,000 as kids collect pledges for their wind speed.
+Season 4 has launched … and YOUR school can be a part of it!

 How Wind For Change works:

 See it on video! (click image)

 Two weeks before Justin visits your school, teachers explain the Wind For Change contest to students and ask for participants in a wind speed contest.
 Participating students then take home a Wind Speed Pledge Sheet and solicit pledges from families and friends.
 (Sponsorships start at 50¢ per mph.
 Students can also collect a flat donation of $5 or more to participate.
 Teachers are invited to seek pledges as well!)